pierre-rouleau/pel/doc/pel-manual.rst

 ``pel-use-visual-regexp-steroids`` activate the ability to perform a search which yields to multiple cursors activated at the match locations.

-See the PDF `Cursors`_ document for more information.
+See the PDF `Cursor`_ document for more information.